nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/collections/_technologies/professional-scrum.md

 ## Wording of the Scrum Guide

-The Scrum Guide is a document that uses one word when it should really use ten in an effort minimize any mandated or constraining element beyond the minimum required to deliver an empirical system.
+The Scrum Guide is a document that uses one word when it should really use ten in an effort to minimize any mandated or constraining element beyond the minimum required to deliver an empirical system.

 There are 9 load bearing elements of Scrum that are identified by the word "MUST", and 7 elements using the work "SHOULD".
 Everything else is present in service to those core elements and are open to different implementations that maintain integrity of the outcome of empiricism.